jermiah/myprojects/Healthcare - Length of Stay/Projectdetails.md

 3. **Model Development**:
    - Train multiple classification models such as RandomForest, GradientBoosting, XGBoost, and CatBoost.
    - Evaluate models using accuracy, precision, recall, and F1-score.
+    (Tuning and ensembling are under development)

-4. **Prediction and Submission**:
+4. **Prediction and Saving Models**:
    - Generate LOS predictions for test cases.
-   - Create a submission file in the required format.
+   - Save the models for later use.

 ## **Acknowledgements**
 This problem statement and dataset were sourced from a hackathon hosted on **Analytics Vidhya**.
 You can find more details about the challenge [here](https://datahack.analyticsvidhya.com/contest/janatahack-healthcare-analytics-ii/#ProblemStatement).